 We don't condone drug dealing, but this is a game, so just go with it.

 Establish settlements at Red Rocket Truck Stop or Sanctuary quickly

 Once you leave to investigate the nearby town of Concord, you'll come across a fuel station known as Red Rocket Truck Stop.
 This is personally my favorite for many reasons.
-First off it is fairly isolated, small, and unassuming.
+First off, it is fairly isolated, small, and unassuming.
 Secondly, it's small, meaning it's minimalist and easy to take care of.
 Few, if any, settlers will stay there.
-The best reason is that all workbenches are clustered together in one location, meaning immediate access without travelling between houses.%in_article_ad_unit29%
+The best reason is that all workbenches are clustered together in one location, meaning immediate access without traveling between houses.

 Have a main settlement to regularly return to

 The choice of a main settlement is up to you, but remember, the first two you unlock are useful for all the reasons mentioned above.
-Ideally, a main settlement should possess all of the stuff you need, including: weapons, armour, power armour, a chemistry station, and a workshop.
+Ideally, a main settlement should possess all of the stuff you need, including weapons, armor, power armor, a chemistry station, and a workshop.

 Establish as many settlements as possible

 Since fast travel is disabled, you'll be travelling miles at a time.
 By unlocking as many settlements as possible, this allows you the ability to store anything considered important at workshops.
 More importantly, it allows you to break down any available weapons, armor, and junk into individual components, which are then significantly lighter to carry around.

 Create at least one bed at every settlement